The Different Types of Top of Foot Pain

 The first thing to do is RICE (Rest, Ice, Compression, Elevation), applied within the first 24 hours from the initial onset of pain.

 Rest may be required for longer—if you’re a runner, take a few days, weeks or even a month off to heal.

 If RICE doesn’t help or the pain comes back, consider visiting a physiotherapist to get an assessment and treatment plan for top of foot pain.

 Possible Causes & Symptoms of Top of Foot Pain

 Each of your feet has 26 bones, 33 joints and more than 100 muscles, ligaments and nerves that hold it all together.

 As a result, there are many potential causes, depending on the exact location and severity of the pain.
-Sometimes it helps to know the most likely possibilities.

 Spending too long on your feet, calf tightness, uneven surfaces, and even shoes or socks that are too tight can cause extensor tendonitis.

 It’s not a serious injury, but it can be quite painful.
 The tendons on the top of the foot become irritated and inflamed, creating a pressure point that can form a bump or nodule, with swelling, bruising and pain.